innovation-first/paradox-innovation/content/blogs/innovation-strategy/index.md

 Last, meeting regulatory requirements (GDPR, HIPAA, etc.) adds another layer of complexity, especially when managing data and models across different platforms and services.

-## IDP help innovation
+## IDPs help AI innovation

-Our focus at TSN is on developing AI solutions that are robust, easily deployable in production environments, and built with the highest standards of security in mind.
+Does it ?
+Our focus and strategy at TSN is mostly on developing AI solutions that are robust, easily deployable in production environments, and built with the highest standards of security in mind.
 Here are some observations.

 First, [Generative AI is fueling demand for Kubernetes](https://analyticsindiamag.com/ai-origins-evolution/how-generative-ai-is-fueling-demand-for-kubernetes/).
 Choosing Kubernetes is a natural choice for an ESN like TSN that does not seek